teamspatzenhirn/SI/README.md

 namespace as this will put the type in this namespace as well.

 Feel free to add the unit to `SiExtended.hpp` and create a pull request!

+### Printing custom types
+Many units have well known names which could be printed instead of using the canonical form consisting only of base units.
+For example instead of the the unit `1 m^2 kg s^-3` (which you probably did not recognize as  a volt), one would prefer to print `1 V`.

+For this there is another set of macros to make it as easy as possible to add new types.
+Before adding the printer functions be sure that the type is added to the `SiExtended.hpp` function.
+Next open the file `SiPrinterExtended.hpp` and add the line `SI_CUSTOM_PRINTER_DEC(Volt)` this will generate the correct declaration for your type, the argument, `Volt` in this case, is the name of the type you defined earlier.
+Next add the line `SI_CUSTOM_PRINTER_IMPL(Volt, "V")` to `SiPrinterExtended.cpp`.
+The first argument is, once again, the type, the second argument is the name of your type, so the string that is printed.

+Be sure to include `SiPrinterExtended.hpp` (or `Si.hpp` for all headers like explained above) to use this specialization, and recompile the code library if this is not automatically done by your build system.
+Once again: feel free to create a pull request!

 ## Requirements
  * **Compiler:** The library requires a recent C++ compiler with support for C++17, preferably a compiler with support